palex00/Archipelago/worlds/pokemon_bw/docs/roadmap.md

 - Full dexsanity
 - Trainersanity
 - Xtransceiver being required to see certain story sequences (with some of them giving items)
+  - Also dynamic Xtransceiver item that automatically adds the correctly gendered version to the game
 - All pokémon seen option

 ## Road to 2.0.0 (Stats update, name WIP)